-The secondary function of the best tactical pens are the self-defence features.
-A tactical pen is made out of heavy duty materials, typically aircraft grade aluminum.
+The secondary function of the best tactical pens are the self-defense features.
+A tactical pen is made out of heavy-duty materials, typically aircraft grade aluminum.
 Aluminum will ensure that the pen does not bend, crack or fracture on impact which is an important feature in the case you ever need to use it.
 Much like the best tactical flashlights, they go through a coating process known as anodizing which strengthens the top layers of the aluminum

 Internally, the best tactical pens vary as to what type of ink they use.
 Generally, finding replacement ink isn’t too difficult as the biggest brands tend to cater to tactical pens.

-Gerber Impromptu Tactical Pen is one of our all time favorite tactical pens, the Gerber Impromptu is a fantastic multi-functional pen designed for those who want to be prepared in an unexpected scenario.
+Gerber Impromptu Tactical Pen is one of our all-time favorite tactical pens, the Gerber Impromptu is a fantastic multi-functional pen designed for those who want to be prepared for an unexpected scenario.
 Made with a machine steel body the Impromptu will be one of the heavier pens you ever end up holding in your hand.

 As a pen, the Gerber does a fantastic job.
 It writes well in all conditions, and would definitely be recommended for those who work outdoors in a variety of conditions.
 Durability wise, the Impromptu is one of the tougher pens on the market so if you’re worried about your pen taking some serious damage and need it to hold up, this unit is probably the right choice for you.